 "Do I want to know?"
 Al asked, stifling a snicker.

 James shot him a look.
 "Don't start."

 "Let's see if I remember…," the teacher pondered aloud.
 "I think it was, 'Muggles would do a lot better if they applied electricity in more useful manners.
 Take household spells as an example; many mother witches use them to get things done at once.
 If Muggles studied magic, they could see that electricity applied at once would move things along faster.
 Thus, Muggles should make more multitasking machines.'"
-He snorted and coughed when James glared at him; Al burst out laughing only to shut up when Madam Pince began to march over.
+He snorted and coughed when James glared at him.
+Al burst out laughing, only to shut up when Madam Pince began to march over.

 "That was inappropriate, sharing my work without my permission," James groused, cheeks reddening.

 "Oh, Mr. Potter, don't worry about it.
-Your essay on ten better uses for electricity really did present the most frank and sensible reasons for Muggles to not only think outside of the box with their inventions, but for Muggles even to study magic," his professor replied.
+Your essay on ten better uses for electricity really did present the most frank and sensible reasons for Muggles not only to think outside of the box with their inventions but for Muggles even to study magic," his professor replied.
 The older wizard smiled.
 "You have some good old common sense."

 Al almost exploded with laughter again.
 "J-James?
 Common sense?
 Do you know who this is, professor?"